 Beauty Industry SuperStar Becomes Area Representative for L.A.
 Bikini

-Michele Sottosanti Excelled with Dermalogica and The Wella Corporation and now with L.A.
-Bikini Sugaring StudiosCHICAGO, IL, UNITED STATES, March 22, 2022 /EINPresswire.com/ -- Michele Sottosanti knew exactly what she was looking for in the next stage of her career, and L.A.
+The entire population of New Jersey was waiting for hair salons, nail salons and hair removal studios to reopen.”SEA GIRT, NEW JERSEY, UNITED STATES, March 23, 2022 /EINPresswire.com/ -- Michele Sottosanti knew exactly what she was looking for in the next stage of her career, and L.A.
 Bikini, the franchise concept that combines a novel “sugaring” hair removal technique with a forward-thinking business model, checked all the boxes.
 L.A.
 Bikini is in growth mode since it began franchising in 2015.
 It already has locations in seven states, and its ambitious growth plan calls for having 100 studios open across the country by 2027, eventually expanding to more than 300 locations.

 With a sales background in the beauty industry and experience as a retail franchise owner, Sottosanti already had the skills, knowledge, and management experience; she just needed the perfect business match and she found it with L.A.
 Bikini, the Hoover, Alabama based franchisor.
 Sugaring uses an all-natural sugar paste formulation to remove unwanted hair in a natural way without the harsh chemicals used in the outdated hot-wax Brazilian.
 Sugaring is a healthier, less painful way to remove hair that also inhibits hair growth, all of which helps to achieve the smoothest skin possible – and a loyal following.